 With analog compute-in-memory, computation is done inside a memory framework.
 This saves a lot of power in moving data back and forth.

 In 2019, we demonstrated an SRAM-based analog compute-in-memory cell (built in 22nm FD-SOI technology) achieving 1000Tops/W efficiency.
 To further improve this number towards 10,000Tops/W, we are researching non-volatile memories such as SOT-MRAM, FeFET and IGZO-based memories.

 Want to know more?

-- Interested to learn more about the topics discussed in this article?
-Visit the imec website to find articles on, e.g., EUV lithography and stochastic defectivity, CMOS scaling beyond FinFETS, innovations in the BEOL, devices based on 2D materials, STCO and 3D integration technologies, the memory roadmap, the ferroelectric FET and many more.
+- Browse through articles on EUV lithography and stochastic defectivity, CMOS scaling beyond FinFETS, innovations in the BEOL, devices based on 2D materials, STCO and 3D integration technologies, the memory roadmap, the ferroelectric FET and many more.

 - The article was originally published in Semiconductor Digest (p33 -37)

 Sri Samavedam is senior vice president of CMOS technologies at imec since August 2019.
 His responsibilities include programs in logic, memory, photonics and 3D integration.
-Prior to that, he was senior director of technology development at GlobalFoundries in Malta, NY, where he led qualification of 14nm FinFET technology and derivatives into volume production and early development of 7nm CMOS.
-He began his research career at Motorola in Austin, TX, working on strained silicon, metal gates, high k dielectrics and fully-depleted SOI devices.
+Prior to that, he was senior director of technology development at GlobalFoundries in Malta, NY.
+There, he led the qualification of 14nm FinFET technology and derivatives into volume production and early development of 7nm CMOS.
+He began his research career at Motorola in Austin, TX, working on strained silicon, metal gates, high-k dielectrics and fully-depleted SOI devices.
 He holds a Ph.D. in Materials Science and Engineering from MIT and a masters from Purdue University.